Eight-vertex model: Explicit solution

 where $K$ and $K'$ are the complete elliptic integrals of moduli $k$ and $k'$.

 The eight vertex model was also solved in quasicrystals.

 Equivalence with an Ising model

-There is a natural correspondence between the eight-vertex model, and the Ising model with 2-spin and 4-spin nearest neighbour interactions.
+There is a natural correspondence between the eight-vertex model, and the Ising model with 2-spin and 4-spin nearest neighbor interactions.
 The states of this model are spins $\sigma=\pm 1$ on faces of a square lattice.
 The analogue of 'edges' in the eight-vertex model are products of spins on adjacent faces: